Answer a few questions

 Number of branches

-This is going to be a double edged sward as it’s not just the number of branches, but also the size of the tree and branches being pruned.
+This is going to be a double-edged sword as it’s not just the number of branches, but also the size of the tree and branches being pruned.
 This particular factor is ties into all of the factors combined.
 In general, the greater the number of branches being pruned the more it is going to cost you.

 A pine tree will generally have small branches that are easily removed.
 An

-Oak tree on the other hand will have very large branches.
-Removing 3 branches from a pine will cost substantially less than removing the same number of branches from an Oak tree.
+Oak trees, on the other hand, will have very large branches.
+Removing 3 branches from a Pine tree will cost substantially less than removing the same number of branches from an Oak tree.

 When is the best time to trim for tree health?

 As a general rule of thumb, towards the end of winter is generally best.
 When you remove a branch, you leave a large wound that the tree then needs to heal.
 This is a very slow process and a race against time for the tree.
 If it is done too late in the spring or summer, there is not enough time for the tree to begin the healing process before winter sets in.